zzok0110/multi-finger-hand/Workspace drawing by kinematic analysis (MATLAB)/readme.txt

-The files here are all used for
+The files here are all used for Monte Carlo method.